 Treat: Bring them back from the brink

 But instead of diving right in to a post-mortem, make sure you’re not giving up too soon.
-List the the attempts you’ve already made to save the relationship in order to uncover new, untried solutions.
+List the attempts you’ve already made to save the relationship in order to uncover new, untried solutions.
 Now’s your chance to really listen to the customer’s concerns and solve for them.
 For example, if the reason for cancelling is “The product didn’t do what I wanted it do,” you’ve got a chance to ask more questions.
-Talk to stakeholders and hear them out.
+Talk to stake holders and hear them out.
 You might find there’s a simple explanation.
 Perhaps the customer wasn’t fully onboarded and the customer isn’t totally confident using the product.

 Don’t let SaaS customer problems scare you!